swaker854/InetSoftWork/How to do Date Comparisons.md

 The chart should change to show only the two data points, one for the most recent week, and one for the same week last year.

 ![](screenshots/compare-same-week-result.PNG)

+## How do I display the percent change between both weeks?

+Perform the steps above, except where it says 'Display' select '%Change'.

 ## How do I compare this current week to the same week last year?<a name="prev1"></a>